Symptoms

 Sensitivity to Touch – tags in clothing, fusses at haircuts, dislikes getting hair shampooed

-Motor Discoordination – Difficulty in gross and fine motor tasks, contralateral movements
+Motor Discoordination – difficulty in gross motor skills and fine motor tasks, contralateral movements

 School Age